-The hearing officer will mail a "Notice of Hearing Decision" to the PHA and to the participant on the same day.
-This notice will be sent by first-class mail.
-The participant will be mailed the original "Notice of Hearing Decision" and a copy of the proof of mailing.
-A copy of the "Notice of Hearing Decision" will be maintained in the PHA's file.
+The hearing officer will mail or first-class mail.
+The participant will be mailed the original "Notice of Hearing Decision" and a copy of the proof of mailing upon request.
+A copy of the "Notice of Hearing Decision" will be maintained in the PHA's-COC's file.